 Recording a Video Using Panopto for Windows

 Panopto for Windows is very small and very easy to install.
 It can only be installed on computers using Windows 7, 8.1, or 10 (32 and 64 bit).
-For complete steps on the installation process please refer to the Installation Guide.
+For detailed steps on the installation process please refer to the Installation Guide.

 Below are the steps to recording a video on Panopto in Windows: